xizon/grpc-getting-started/README.md

 // Step 1.
 Basic Configurations
 // ====================================================
 // The first line tells the compiler what syntax is used in this file.
-By default, the compiler generates all the Java code in a single Java file.

-// The second line overrides this setting, and everything will be generated in individual files.
+// The second line belongs to the namespace, which is used to prevent naming conflicts between different message types

 syntax = "proto3";
 package hello;